CISI-INSERM/OpenDose-Computing/IFB_appliance/README.md

 Launch CentOS appliance on Biosphère

-SSH to it (and su)
+SSH to it, and make yourself root (sudo su)

-Run configuration to make it a "Gate appliance" (summary in recette.sh, soon to be integrated at build time in a specific appliance)
+Run configuration to make it a "Gate appliance" (summary in recette.sh, soon to be integrated at build time in a specific appliance):
 ```bash
 # add wget & unzip that are not here by default
 yum -y install wget